Pivot Point Calculator

 - DeMark method: requires the asset's opening price and calculates only 2 levels ranging between the R1 and S1.

-Let's say, for example, that we want to calculate the pivot points for the EUR/USD for the next trading session.
-Firstly, for our example we will select the Standard calculation method.
+Let's say, for example, that we want to calculate the Standard pivot points for the EUR/USD, and for the next trading session.
+Firstly, for our example, we will select the Standard calculation method.

 High price: In this field we enter the highest price that the EUR/USD pair reached on the previous trading session, for example 1.20552.

 Low price: Similar to the previous field, we enter the lowest price that the EUR/USD pair reached on the previous trading session, for example 1.19653.